NMRC Hosted the Premier of the short-form documentary,

 View the recorded webinar HERE

-The New Mexico Recycling Coalition hosted the virtual premiere and panel discussion of, "New Mexicans Taking Action on Plastic Waste."
+The New Mexico Recycling Coalition hosted the virtual premiere and panel discussion of, "New Mexicans Taking Action on Plastic Waste" in the spring of 2021.
 Following the online premiere of the 17-minute documentary, panelists discussed the plastic waste crisis and how New Mexicans can get involved to find real solutions.
 Panelists included filmmaker, Greg Polk along with Representative Teresa Leger Fernandez, New Mexico's 3rd congressional district congresswoman and one of the original sponsors of the 2021 Break Free From Plastic Pollution Act, (H.R.
 2238, S.984) alongside experts working to resolve the plastic waste crisis, including Shane Trimmer, Legislative Director at the office of Congressman Alan Lowenthal; Eleanor Bravo, Environmental Consultant; Alexis Goldsmith, National Organizing Director at Beyond Plastics; Virgil Trujillo, Mayordomo of Abiquiu Pueblo's Acequia, and Sarah Pierpont from the New Mexico Recycling Coalition.

 Registration for the virtual premiere and panel discussion is required.
 Click HERE.